 BB&T Center is located in Sunrise, Florida, more than 30 miles north of downtown Miami.
 The arena has been the home of the Panthers since it opened in 1998, and has a capacity 19,250 when it is aligned for hockey.

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following:

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-As with any sports arena, food and drinks include the standard burger, fries, hot dog, and chicken fingers.
+As with any sports arena, food and drinks include the standards of burgers, fries, hot dogs, and chicken fingers.
 However, the 2015-2016 season has seen a complete renovation of the food offerings at the BB&T Center, adding specialty items scattered throughout the arena.

 One of the biggest draws for beverages is the Tim Horton's coffee carts in the arena, a must-have for coffee lovers and hockey fans alike.
 There is also a candy-only station and an all-kosher food station in addition to the traditional fare available.
 Premium sandwiches and crab fries from northeast favorite Chickie's & Pete's also populate the menu.

 However, a buffalo chicken cheesesteak, while amazing and delicious, will cost you $15, not including a drink or side of fries.
 Pricing is higher than you would pay at a restaurant or store, but that won't come as a shock to most sports fans.
 The bottomless soda that comes in a collectible cup for $11 is a must-have for large families who don't mind sharing a drink and running down to refill it throughout the evening.